 When we woke up, what should happen but an incredibly serendipitous (if unfortunate) attack on the base by “the New Gods.”
 Apparently all of them?
 As you’ll recall, Apollo is either an okay guy or really busy trying to look like an okay guy, and Odin is a genuinely good person, so it’s hard to believe they would have attacked the Guardians.
 I don’t think the writers thought this through.
 On the subject of Odin, Odin actually shows up when you die, and asks you to fight him some day in the future in return for him resurrecting you to refight the battle that killed you (a mechanic that appears in all the other SaGa games without a catch).
 Fun Fact: If you make it to Odin without ever dying, he just fights you without conversation.
 Long story short, Odin doesn’t seem like the kind to attack the Guardians, but they also clearly include him in their list of suspect New Gods when you first come to the headquarters, so I don’t know what to think?

 Back to the present.
 The monsters attacking the base had stolen the Guardians’ store of MAGI, but as we fought our way past a few not-quite-midbosses, we retrieved most of the pile.
 After the first fight, Dad joined the party.
-He seemed to be the only other survivor of the attack.
+He seemed to be the only other survivor of the attack!
 Together, we fought our way to the Pillar of Sky, finding the town on the surface burned to the ground.
 At the Pillar itself, a Commando enemy threatened us, somehow managing to ambush us with a bazooka in the process.
-I admit: this isn’t exactly the Final Fantasy Legend team that ambushed the Creator, but it’s still kind of embarrassing to not see someone pull a rocket launcher on you at short range.
+I admit: we aren’t exactly controlling the Final Fantasy Legend team that ambushed the Creator, but it’s still kind of embarrassing to not see someone pull a rocket launcher on you at short range.

 As the Commando died, he passed on a threat: the New Gods had captured Lynn and were holding her in the next world! …Not that our party would have cared about Lynn any more than any other hostage.
 We’ve known the kid for all of ten minutes.
 All I can reason is that Dad cares, but… oh, we’re still trying to widen the gulf between the lead PC and Dad?
 The whole estrangement angle?
 The whole estrangement angle you deliberately chose not to fully translate? …Alright then.

 The next world was the smallest in the game, essentially just a clearing where Lynn was held by a Ninja.
-That was trouble: Ninja are monsters from three worlds ahead, so far ahead that we haven’t even reached them by the end of that session’s play.
+That was trouble: Ninja are monsters from three worlds ahead, which so far ahead that we haven’t even reached them by the end of that session’s play.
 A monster from three worlds ahead made a far more impressive boss than the P-Frog from FFLI, which was a monster from the very next world.
 Dad was determined to beat the Ninja without hurting Lin, who had her within arm’s reach if not closer (Game Boy limitations: what can you do?), so he gave us his last Magi before, as best we could tell, straight-up exploding somehow.
 Yes: kamikaze explosions were the ideal way to resolve this close-range hostage situation.
-Game Boy limitations: you stil probably could have done better than this.
+Game Boy limitations: you still could have done better than this.

 By the way, Dad’s last in-person request was to tell Mom he loves her but this is technically impossible: Mr. S blocks the cave back home for the rest of the game, you can only glitch past him at best.
 You viscous asshole!
 Just pass her a letter!

 The next world was another large one, which was the least the game could do after the room-sized World 6.
 World 7 was home to a large walled city: the domain of Venus, another of the New Gods.
 Venus, had built up the city with her power and influence, but it would appear she had also banished everyone not meeting her standard of beauty and perfection.
 (Apparently Giant items are perfectly beautiful, since a shop stocked them.
-Yoink!).
-As a result of this totalitarian policy, a man named Leon had recently been banished after an injury making him less-than-beautiful.
-Leon’s betrothed, Flora, was now being forced to marry a man Imp-type Monster named Nigel.
+Yoink!)
+As a result of this totalitarian policy, a man named Leon had recently been banished after an injury made him less-than-beautiful.
+Leon’s betrothed, Flora, was now being forced to marry an Imp-type Monster named Nigel.
 Luckily for us, Venus was in no hurry to toss us out of town, approving of our having eliminated “that ugly Ashura.”
 Charming, lady.
 I suppose we probably shouldn’t mention that your perfectly beautiful and clean crystal palace is the only residential or civic building I’ve ever seen in a video game with an entrance to the sewers built into the first floor?
 No?

 With Venus’ permission (permission she never bothered to mention to us and we only heard about second-hand), we were allowed past the Robot guards at the city walls and into the jungle beyond.
 There, after some searching we found a village of refugees that weren’t perfect enough for Venus, including Leon, who told us that some of this world’s (17!)
 MAGI could be found in the aforementioned sewer system.
 Thankfully, though the sewer system was locked on Venus’ side, it did open directly into the jungle, because no video game is complete without your characters’ open wounds coming into contact with exotic jungle diseases mixed with feces.